jcm-1/sg3_4-reverse/README.md

 **PageEditor_WithGUI.py**
 Requires Python3, pySerial *(pip install pyserial)* and Pillow *(pip install pillow)*
-Requires the TTF Font and PNG file to reside in the same directory as the Page Editor Script.
+Requires the TTF Font to be properly installed in your system, and the PNG file to reside in the same directory as the Page Editor Script.
+These files are in [/fonts] in this repo.
 Allows creation of new pages directly on a computer, or editing pages you've downloaded from a SpectraGen.

 **NOAATest_WithGUI.py**